 You would think that the annual Cheeseburger festival in Caseville would turn out some of the finest burgers on bun concoctions in the area.
 However, the event has swelled to such a size that the rule is quantity, not quality, and cook it until it resembles a hockey puck.
 I haven’t had a burger in Caseville in several years.

 It’s a great cheeseburger in the Thumb.
 Is it up with Michigan’s best?
 No. My designation of a great bar burger goes to the Shamrock in Utica Michigan.
 However, the Hitching Post uses fresh local beef, and all the staff pitch in and cook.
 Even the head bartender, Jelzs, can really cook up a bit of paradise on a bun.
-The establishment has its own Facebook Page and a loyal group of subscribers.
+This bar in Elkton has its own Facebook Page and a loyal group of subscribers.
 I’m one of them.
 Menu choice…Blue Cheese Burger.

 The Best Cheeseburger is Not Found in Caseville – Clean, comfortable, and friendly, are the first thoughts that came to mind as we settled in.
 The pub has an open floor plan and is well lit without being overbearing.
 Our server came in within a minute and we ordered an ice-cold Molson draft.
 “So cold your teeth ached.”, one of us noted.